ltonetwork/documentation/index.md

 ### Cryptography

-Live Contracts uses the `SHA256`, `Blake2b256` and `Keccak256` algorithms to create a cryptographic hashes.
-The `Curve25519` (ED25519 with X25519 keys) scheme is applied to create and verify signatures. `ChaCha20` is used to encrypt and decrypt data. `Base58` is used to create the string from of bytes.
+Live Contracts uses the `SHA256` to create a cryptographic hashes.
+The `Blake2b256` and `Keccak256` hashing algorithms are used for creating public/secret key pairs.
+The `ED25519` (with X25519 keys) scheme is applied to create and verify signatures. `X25519` is used to encrypt and decrypt data. `Base58` is used to create the string from of bytes.

 [Read more](cryptography.html)